Ngineer101/minimalizt/src/content/blog/principles-for-ai-native-apps.md

 - **Fragmented User Experience**: Users are forced to switch between "normal" app features and "AI" features.
 - **Data Silos**: The AI has no context.
 It's blind to your application's data and user interactions.
 - **Performance Bottlenecks**: AI operations slow everything down because they weren't part of the original design.
-- **Security Gaps**: New AI features often bypass existing security models and access controls.
+- **Security Gaps**: To address the abovementioned performance issues, new AI features often bypass existing security models and access controls.
 - **State Management Chaos**: Conversation history and AI interactions are disconnected from the application's state.

-To fix this, we need to stop adding AI and start building with it.
+To fix this, we need to stop adding AI after the fact and start building with it.
 These principles are a tech-agnostic guide for doing just that.

 ## Six Principles of AI-Native Architecture